 People in senior positions can have three-page resumes.

-No one should have more than three pages.
+No one needs more than three pages.

 Now, there are a few exceptions.
 Folks in academia often have a "Curriculum Vitae" (CV) which contain lists of published research papers, patents, and so forth.
 If you're applying for an academic position, a lengthy CV is appropriate and expected.